calmjs/calmjs/README.rst

 The separator for the namespace and the module will use the ``.`` character instead of ``/``.
-However given that the ``.`` character is a valid name for a JavaScript module, the usage of this is ill-advised, but it does make JavaScript code look a bit more Pythonic at the cost of lessened standards compliance with the target language.
+However given that the ``.`` character is a valid name for a JavaScript module, the usage of this may create issues with certain JavaScript tools.
+However, AMD based module systems can generally deal with ``.`` without issues so using those may end up resulting in somewhat more Python-like feel when dealing with imports while using JavaScript, though at a slight cost of whatever standards compliance with it.

 Toolchain